 In considering a trusted friend as an option, be mindful that being a trustee for someone else’s trust is time-intensive and can entail a high degree of personal liability.
 A friend should not be expected to serve as trustee for free.
 As with a family member, the trusted friend probably is inexperienced in trust administration and will require assistance from a lawyer, an accountant, and possibly a financial advisor.

 In California, another option involves nominating a California private fiduciary.
 As with corporate trustees, private fiduciaries could be interviewed, with their potential services and fees described.
-(See Professional Fiduciary Association of California’s web page http://www.pfac-pro.org and http://www.fiduciary.ca.gov )
+(See Professional Fiduciary Association of California’s web page http://www.pfac-pro.org and Department of Consumer Affairs Professional Fiduciaries Website http://www.fiduciary.ca.gov )

 Your trustee is bound by several legal duties, including the duty to be prudent, the duty of loyalty, and the duty of impartiality.
 Other duties include the duty to identify and collect property, the duty to protect property, the duty to account to your beneficiaries, the duty not to delegate unwisely, and the duty to carry out the purposes of your trust.
 These are complicated duties.
 A trustee can be held personally liable for losses that occur if such a fiduciary duty is violated.